muhsin-msn/thesis_files/README.md

 **For real robot execution:**

-Compile the workspace `dual_arm_controller` which based on libfranka and customized to run in ROS environment. execute the controller file  - `dual_arm_controller.cpp` -  with the ip addresses of the robots
+Compile the workspace `dual_arm_controller` which is based on libfranka and customized to run in ROS environment.
+Execute the controller file  - `dual_arm_controller.cpp` -  with the ip addresses of the robots

 **For both simulation and real robot execution:**